Learning Outcomes

 Registered Titles

 Most land in England and Wales is now registered.
 The Land Registry maintains a central record of ownership and interests affecting registered land.
-Investigation of title in these cases is usually more straightforward.
+Investigation of title in these cases is usually more straightforward than in unregistered land, but it still requires careful analysis and timely priority protection.

 Deduction and Investigation of Registered Title